for Solo Oboe

 2006 NACUSA-TX Composition Competition

-The recording on this site if of Holly Somers, performing live at Kulas Hall at the Cleveland Institute of Music.
+The recording on this site is of Holly Somers, performing live at Kulas Hall at the Cleveland Institute of Music.
 See below for the commercial recording.